XcooBee/xcoobee-php-sdk/README.md

 **example file**:
 ```
-key=8sihfsd89f7
+apiKey=8sihfsd89f7
-secret=8937438hf
+apiSecret=8937438hf
-campaign_id=ifddb4cd9-d6ea-4005-9c7a-aeb104bc30be
+campaignId=ifddb4cd9-d6ea-4005-9c7a-aeb104bc30be
-pgppass=somethingsecret
+pgpPassword=somethingsecret
 encode=0
 ```

 options:

 ```
-key         => the api-key
+apiKey         => the api-key
-secret      => the api-secret
+apiSecret      => the api-secret
-campaign_id => the default campaign_id
+campaignId     => the default campaign_id
-pgppass     => the password for your pgp key
+pgpPassword    => the password for your pgp key
 encode         => one of 0|1 where 0=no, 1=Yes, if 1 SDK will encrypt the contents of this file using machine specific mechanisms upon first use.
 ```